ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 tokens for valid challenges in new sessions.
 Origins SHOULD implement some form of double-spend prevention that prevents a token with the same nonce from being redeemed twice.
 Double-spend prevention ensures that clients cannot replay tokens for previous challenges.
+See {{replay-attacks}} for more information about replay attacks.
 For context-bound tokens, this double-spend prevention can require no state or minimal state, since the context can be used to verify token uniqueness.

 If a client is unable to fetch a token, it MUST react to the challenge as if it could not produce a valid Authorization response.